RyanSaysJif/RyBot/README.md

 This project is a Python-based Discord bot designed for highly targeted custom use cases for Queercraft.
 Its original purpose is to be able to delete all messages in a specific channel from users who are no longer members of the Discord server.
 It is not intended for any other purposes or communities.
 ***
 ### Thanks
-A big thank you to @aphymi for reviewing the pre-release code!
+A big thank you to [aphymi](https://github.com/aphymi) for reviewing the pre-release code!
 ***
 ### Technologies